Daily care for the first week

 - Clean the skin with the wet swab

-- Dry with a cotton swab or gauze
+- Pat dry with a dry cotton swab or gauze

 - Place a new split 2x2 gauze underneath the gastrostomy button and change it as needed if it becomes wet.
 You may apply tape as necessary to secure the gauze.